apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Yang Hengjun: Australian writer given suspended death sentence in China**
+**US forces launch self-defense strike on Houthis, accuse group of presenting 'an imminent threat' in Red Sea**

-You can read more about it [here](https://www.bbc.com/news/world-australia-68201475).
+You can read more about it [here](https://www.foxnews.com/world/us-forces-launch-self-defense-strike-houthis-accuse-group-presenting-imminent-threat-red-sea).

 ## Requirements
 - Python 3.8